Tourmi/Retro-ML/Games/Retro_ML.SuperBomberman3/README.md

 Right now, the plugin only supports battle mode (there is a single player campaign mode) on stages 1-2-5-8-9.
 We uses 4 players and 2 minutes timers with other default options.

+## Special Thanks

+* [Gamefaqs](https://gamefaqs.gamespot.com/snes/564897-super-bomberman-3/faqs/32363): Special thanks to Bryan008.
+His item FAQ was super useful to scope every powerups and outputs.

+## What's left to do / could be improved?

+* **Find a better way to track bombs and explosions**
+  * Right now, if an enemy and the AI places a bomb on the same frame and the enemy bomb blow up a wall or another enemy, the AI will get credit for the kill / destruction.
+It should be possible knowing the AI / ennemies explosion expander level to associate dangerous positions on the map when a bomb is dropped.
+It should fix the problem but would compexify the dataFetcher.
+* **Continue to research ram addresses**
+  * Right now, many useful addresses in ram have been found.
+However, lots of work can still be done on this front in order to find better addresses to use.
+A good example would be the deathTimer addresses used to track when a player dies.
+There is probably a better addresse to use that keeps track of the number of player alive in the round, but I haven't been able to find it yet.
+* **Add support for unconventional map and assets**
+  * Right now, we only use the classic 11 x 13 playable tile map for our savestates, but some map uses 13 x 15 playable tiles.
+The dataFetcher needs to be modified in order to use those special maps.
+I also discovered that some maps uses special assets like teleporters that can be mapped using the staticTilesMap in the addresses.
+It would be nice to support these special assets.

 ## Configuration

 ### Plugin Configuration